Chart Color Schemes

 Kingswood was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kingswood's population showed higher cultural diversity compared to most nearby areas, with 32.3% born overseas and 29.6% using a language other than English at home.
-Christianity was the predominant religion in Kingswood, accounting for 49.7%.
-However, the category 'Other' had a notably higher representation of 3.4%, compared to Greater Sydney's 1.4%.
+Kingswood's population was found to be more culturally diverse than most local markets, with 32.3% born overseas and 29.6% speaking a language other than English at home.
+Christianity was the predominant religion in Kingswood, accounting for 49.7% of its population.
+However, the category 'Other' showed significant overrepresentation, comprising 3.4% compared to Greater Sydney's 1.4%.

 Frequently Asked Questions - Diversity